JvanKatwijk/qt-dab/README.md

 *Qt-DAB* is designed to be used with a variety of SDR devices.
-Precompiled versions for Windows and Linux (x64) are available that support most of these devices for which Qt-DAB provides support (see below).
+Precompiled versions for Windows and Linux (x64) are available that support most devices for which Qt-DAB provides support (see below).
 Thanks to Richard Huber, *Qt-DAB* can be compiled on the Mac as well, though it is most likely not a trivial exercise.

 *Qt-DAB* is GUI driven, the full GUI shows 4+ widgets, one of them is the